Pussy Riot band member Maria Alyokhina escapes Russia dressed as meals courier after criticising Putin | World Information

 Political activist and member of the Russian band Pussy Riot has reportedly fled the country disguised as a meals courier after criticising Vladimir Putin.

-Regardless of being sentenced to two years in jail for their activism, the group continued to talk out in opposition to the Kremlin chief, with Ms Alyokhina remaining determined to fight Mr Putin's system.
+Regardless of being sentenced to two years in prison for his or her activism, the group continued to talk out against the Kremlin leader, with Ms Alyokhina remaining determined to combat Mr Putin's system.

-After being released from jail, she continued her activism and arrange a information outlet targeted on crime and punishment in Russia, known as Mediazona, with another member of the band.
+After being released from jail, she continued her activism and set up a information outlet centered on crime and punishment in Russia, known as Mediazona, with one other member of the band.

-In April, Russian authorities positioned her beneath house arrest as they tried to stop these within the country who opposed their invasion of Ukraine.
+In April, Russian authorities positioned her beneath house arrest as they tried to cease these within the country who opposed their invasion of Ukraine.

 The 33-year-old was then ordered to spend 21 days in a penal colony.

-Nevertheless, the band leader managed to evade the Moscow police by disguising herself as a meals courier and leaving her phone behind as a decoy.
+However, the band chief managed to evade the Moscow police by disguising herself as a meals courier and leaving her telephone behind as a decoy.

-She was then in a position to cross into Lithuania after seeking the assistance of an artist from Iceland, who secured her travel paperwork.
+She was then in a position to cross into Lithuania after seeking the help of an artist from Iceland, who secured her travel documents.

 Biden fears Putin has no exit technique from Ukraine

-Physique language professional provides evaluation of Putin's behaviour
+Body language expert provides evaluation of Putin's behaviour

-Evaluating her story to a "spy novel", Ms Alyokhina informed The New York Instances: "I was completely satisfied that I made it, as a result of it was an unpredictable and big kiss-off to the Russian authorities.
+Evaluating her story to a "spy novel", Ms Alyokhina advised The New York Occasions: "I used to be completely happy that I made it, because it was an unpredictable and big kiss-off to the Russian authorities.

-"Even earlier than, there were questions about how it is united, by what values it's united, and where it is going.
-However now I do not think that could be a query anymore."
+"Even before, there have been questions about how it's united, by what values it's united, and the place it's going.
+However now I do not think that is a question anymore."